latifah2022/book-search/README.md

 This is the main screen.
 ![Mainpage](images/21-mern-homework-demo-02.gif)

-This shows the signup dialog box.
+This shows the results dialog box.
 ![Search results](images/21-mern-homework-demo-03.gif)

-This shows the results of a search.
+This shows the search of a search.
 ![Search ](images/21-mern-homework-demo-01.gif)

 ## Contributors